johanseaxis/acap-native-sdk-examples/video-scene-subscriber/README.md

 Below is the step by step instructions on how to execute the program.
 So basically starting with the generation of the .eap file to running it on a device:

 #### Build the application
+Standing in your working directory run the following commands:

 > [!IMPORTANT]
 > *Depending on the network you are connected to.